 To understand how the Wonder Women community operated, the present research focused on the knowledge shared in the community and on its boundaries and dialogue with the organization.
-In a cross-sectional study that reviewed dozens of studies, Jesiek et al. (2018) found two categories of boundaries: horizontal and vertical.
+In a cross-sectional review of dozens of studies, Jesiek et al. (2018) found two categories of boundaries: horizontal and vertical.
 Horizontal categories include interpersonal relations, expertise, colleagues, and competitors, and vertical ones include rank, status, seniority, authority, and power.
 Jesiek et al.’s (2018) findings show that horizontal boundaries sometimes block the sharing of knowledge.
 However, crossing horizontal boundaries is relatively easy and can enable the transfer of semantic and pragmatic knowledge, as well as the transformation of knowledge.
 They showed that the advantage of opening organizational boundaries and making them flexible is that sharing knowledge, as a force that mediates communication, which can lead to organizational change (Jesiek et al., 2018).
 Examination of the challenges people face when sharing information in virtual groups in organizations (virtual communities of practice, or VCoPs) have found that long-term sharing and transfer of knowledge depends upon the time resources of the community members, the support they receive from each other, and management of the community knowledge (Tseng & Kuo, 2014; Wolf et al., 2009).

 Moreover, community leadership has great value in the knowledge transferred, its design, and the definition of the boundaries.
 Research conducted at the IDF leadership school and among users of Twitter found that the community leaders invested and tweeted a great deal more than others in the community did (Almog et al., 2021).
 It also emerged that leadership in the virtual space requires traits adapted to that space, which is characterized by collaborative leadership.
 Its process of influence is dynamic and involves interaction among the group members, because the goal is to lead one another towards the group target, common targets, or both (Gazit, 2021; Minke, 2015).
 Hence collaborative leadership is based on relationships, division of labor, and guiding values, and not on organizational structure.